 Types of Grants

-These grants are made to one or more nonprofit organizations that are attempting to:
+These grants are made to one or more nonprofit organizations to:

-- Address the root causes of social issues, either through elimination of a problem or creation of a solution
+- Address the root causes of a social issue in our focus areas, either through elimination of a problem or creation of a solution;

-- Alter the structure of a system so that it can better address the root causes of social issues
+- Alter the structure of a system so that it can better address the root causes of a social issue; or

-- Transform an organization or group of organizations so they are better equipped to alter the structure of a system and/or address the root causes of issues
+- Transform an organization or group of organizations so they are better equipped to alter the structure of a system and/or address the root cause of a social issue.

 These grants will align with one of our focus areas, either in one of our designated communities, regionally, state-wide or nationally.
 The Foundation may choose to identify a particular goal through research or by convening local stakeholders in the development of an initiative or model.
-There is the expectation that Initiative grants will include elements of strategic planning; promising, best-practice or evidence-based approaches; thorough evaluation; collaborative implementation; leveraged funding from multiple sources; and robust reporting on measurable outcomes.
-Initiative grants may be made to one or more organizations, over multiple years and in larger amounts than Organization grants.
-These grants may come to our attention through our Letter of Interest process or through a Foundation initiated proposal process.
-See the list below for current Initiative grant opportunities.
+There is the expectation that Initiative grants will include elements of strategic planning; promising or evidence-based approaches; thorough evaluation; collaborative implementation; leveraged funding from multiple sources; and robust reporting on measurable outcomes.
+Initiative grants may be made to one or more organizations, over multiple years.
+These grants may come to our attention through our Letter of Interest process or through a Foundation initiated request for proposal.

 The Lovell Foundation does not accept unsolicited proposals for funding.
 Letters of interest are accepted at any time from potential grantee partners, with a deadline of October 1 for the November 1 application deadline and March 1 for the April 1 application deadline.
 If invited to apply, we work with potential grantees to prepare for the next funding cycle, knowing that it could be 5-6 months from their invitation to apply.